 The skatepark will be a unique, bespoke design tailored to work with the needs of the skateboarding community using the natural contours of the site to merge into its surrounds to the south of the bowls green.

 Experienced designers and installers of skateparks, Canvas Spaces have been working collaboratively with the local skateboarding community, freestyle BMX-ers and scooter users to design a skatepark for all abilities within these disciplines, as well as by in-line skaters.
-The participation of Bexhill Skatepark Action Group (supported by Bexhill Lions), The Source Park, South Coast BMX and Ian Deacon (Flip Skateboards) has been invaluable and we look forward to being able to share the amazing results of this work in progress with the community in the early summer.
+The participation of Bexhill Skatepark Action Group (supported by Bexhill Lions), The Source Park, South Coast BMX and Ian Deacon (Flip Skateboards) has been invaluable.

 A secure future for Bexhill’s BMX community

 The BMX community is passionate about building upon Bexhill’s rich BMX heritage to develop more and better opportunities to involve children, young people and their families in riding, be it for healthy outdoors fun or as a more serious pursuit.
 To do so, the track needs to be brought up to modern standards with a design that is safe, usable throughout the year, easy to maintain, suitable for novices and also challenging for more experienced riders.
 In its current format, the track cannot hold races, there is limited scope for riders to develop their jumping skills and the coaching programme cannot meet local demand.